sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

     X-Debug-Token-Link: /admin/reports/profiler/view/0ac668

-Visiting the X-Debug-Token-Link (in this case ``/admin/reports/profiler/view/0ac668``) will provide access to the report for he relevant request.
+Visiting the X-Debug-Token-Link (in this case ``/admin/reports/profiler/view/0ac668``) provides access to the report for the relevant request.

 Web Profiler console commands